zesanches/zesanches/README.md

 ### Hi there!
 I'm José Sanches Malassise

-- 🔭 I’m currently working on front-end
+- Actually i'm working in Front-end stack
-- 🌱 I’m currently learning about ReactJS and JavaScript
+- Loking to specialize in the Front-end stack

 #### Email for contact: josemanoelmalassise@gmail.com

 <div>